Put like things together.

-You can do this, one step at a time.
+You can get organized or just less messy one simple step at a time.
 All those things scattered all over your house?
-Put like things together and the stuff of your life will be much easier to sort, store, and use!
+Put like things together and the stuff of your life will be much easier to sort, store, and use.

-We moved into our house a couple of years ago, and we are still trying to unpack and organize.
+We moved into our house a couple of years ago, and we are still trying to unpack and organize, but I learned to put like things together.

 When we moved, we started with the big things.
 First we cleaned, repaired, painted, and addressed the flooring and lighting.
 As we worked on our new place, we considered storage.
 Before placing rugs or large furniture, I labeled closets and storage so I could find things later.
 After moving a couple dozen times as a military wife, I had the method down.

-On this last move, just as I always do, I walked around and chose locations for the stuff of life, so we could put like things together.
+On this last move, just as I always do, I walked around and chose locations for the stuff of life, so we could put those like things together quickly.

-Out of season clothing, important paperwork and files, tools, holiday décor, lightbulbs and house stuff, and an everything drawer for the small items like tape, rubberbands, batteries, a Sharpie and a flashlight.
-Then there are the vacuum and its tools, beach towels and sunscreen, our work out gear, our music, and gardening stuff.
-Coats, outdoor activities, photo albums.
+I thought about out of season clothing, important paperwork and files, tools, holiday décor, lightbulbs and house stuff, and an everything drawer for the small items like tape, rubberbands, batteries, a Sharpie and a flashlight.
+Then, there are the the vacuum and its tools, beach towels and sunscreen, our work out gear, our music, and gardening stuff to find homes for.
+Coats, outdoor activities, photo albums all need a home.

 Everything needs a place, so it doesn’t pile up in heaps on your floors, under the beds, by the front door, or in corners.

-I learned a lot from this book on clutter and storage..
+I learned a lot from this book on clutter and storage and still have it.

 Number one best storage and organizing advice I ever read was “put like things together”.
-It came from the book Cut The Clutter And Stow The Stuff (above).
+It came from this book Cut The Clutter And Stow The Stuff .

 Just do it.
 Put like things together.
-You will see you don’t need another whatsit or doohickey.
-You already have one.
-You will also be able to find one whatever when you need it.
+You will see you don’t need another whatsit or doohickey, because you already have one.
+Better, you will also be able to find one whatever when you need it.

-Put each thing and its related items in one spot.
+Put each thing and its related items in one spot closest to where you use it if possible.

 Like things together, one step at a time.